Sacred Giving

 Operational Approach:

-• SACRED GIVING partners with local charities in the regions it supports, recognizing the value of grassroots organizations with direct community connections
+• SACRED GIVING partners with local charities in the regions it supports, recognising the value of grassroots organisations with direct community connections

-• The charity appears to favor projects providing tangible, direct relief (medical aid, food parcels, orphanage support, infrastructure)
+• The charity appears to favour projects providing tangible, direct relief (orphanage support, infrastructure)

 Key Takeaways for Grant Writers